Everything is better with a friend.

 There are plenty of Italian language exchange programs and apps out there, and this post is going to guide you through some of the best.

 When you’re chatted out and ready for a little solo study again, be sure to mix in authentic Italian content so your brain stays in “Italian mode” and you have plenty to talk about when you get back to your language exchange.
-FluentU is a great option because it provides real Italian videos—like movie trailers, music videos, inspiring speeches and more—that come with built-in language learning tools.
+FluentU is a great option for this.

 For example, you can click any word in the interactive subtitles for an instant definition.
 There are also flashcards and quizzes to make sure you remember what you’ve learned by watching the video.
 It’s a fun way to practice Italian the way native speakers actually use it, without ever worrying about missing a word.